 The next day we went to explore the area around the church and found the most charming boat museum – it was closed, but the scenery made up for it.

-Finnish red painted cottages on backdrop of the sea lined with dense forest vegetation – just what you would expect this postcard country to look like.
+Finnish red-painted cottages on the backdrop of the sea lined with dense forest vegetation – just what you would expect this postcard country to look like.

 There was a market on the Sunday morning that we made our way to, but we would have missed our connection to Korppoo, the south part of the Archipelago ring road.

 We enjoyed them with a cup of coffee while we explored the maps printed on the tables.
-Even at such a grey weather, Finland can be really beautiful in it’s own merit.
+Even at such grey weather, Finland can be really beautiful in its own merit.

 This was my second time on the island of Korppoo (Finnish spelling, Swedish spelling is Korpo), on the first trip a few years ago, we only stopped for a quick shopping in supermarket & ice cream and playground break.

 This time we ventured to the gorgeous old church that was lurking behind the trees and I was astonished how old it was.

 The church dates back to the 14th century and features some well-preserved paintings on the walls and stunning interiors.
 The church is surrounded by a small graveyard and a few outer buildings.